chetangoswami/Ai-Book-Narrator/README.md

 ## ⚙️ How It Works

-1.  **PDF Upload:** The user uploads a PDF file.
+1.  **User Authentication:** The user signs in via Google or Email/Password, creating a secure context for their data.
-2.  **Content Verification:** A `gemini-2.5-flash` call analyzes the PDF's structure to determine if it's a book.
-This prevents users from uploading invoices or presentations.
+2.  **PDF Upload & Cloud Storage:** When a user uploads a new book, the original PDF file is securely uploaded to Firebase Storage.
-3.  **ToC Generation:** A `gemini-2.5-pro` call reads the entire PDF and generates a structured table of contents based on headings and chapter breaks.
+3.  **AI Processing (New Books):**
-4.  **Chapter Selection:** The user selects a chapter from the generated ToC.
+    -   **Content Verification & ToC Generation:** `gemini-2.5-pro` analyzes the PDF to verify it's a book and generates a structured table of contents.
-5.  **Text Extraction:** `gemini-2.5-pro` is used again to extract the full, clean text for the selected chapter.
-The text is streamed to the UI for immediate display.
+    -   **Save to Cloud:** The book's metadata (including a link to the stored PDF) and ToC are saved to the user's library in Firestore.
-6.  **Audio Generation & Streaming:**
+4.  **Chapter Selection & Text Extraction:** When a chapter is selected, the app checks Firestore for the extracted text.
+If it's not there, it transparently retrieves the stored PDF from the cloud, `gemini-2.5-pro` extracts the text, and the result is saved to Firestore for all future sessions on any device.
-    -   The chapter text is split into smaller, manageable chunks (e.g., 5-7 sentences).
+5.  **Multi-Layered Audio Caching & Generation:**
-    -   For each chunk, a request is made to the `gemini-2.5-flash-preview-tts` model, including the desired voice and narration style prompt (e.g., "Narrate in the style of a pirate...").
+    -   **Level 1 (Local Cache):** The app first checks the browser's IndexedDB for the required audio chunk.
+If found, playback is instant.
-    -   The service returns raw audio data encoded in base64.
+    -   **Level 2 (Cloud Cache):** If not found locally, it checks Firestore for a URL to the audio file in Cloud Storage.
+If a URL exists, the audio is downloaded, played, and saved to the local cache for future speed.
-7.  **Custom Audio Service:** A custom service in `src/services/audioService.ts` manages a queue of these audio chunks.
-It decodes the audio and uses the Web Audio API for seamless, gapless playback.
+    -   **Level 3 (New Generation):** If the audio doesn't exist anywhere, `gemini-2.5-flash-preview-tts` generates it.
+The new audio is then uploaded to Cloud Storage, its URL is saved to Firestore, and the audio data itself is cached locally in IndexedDB.
-8.  **Real-time Highlighting:** The audio service estimates the duration of each sentence and uses timeouts to update the UI, highlighting the sentence currently being spoken.
+6.  **Streaming Playback:** A custom audio service uses the Web Audio API for seamless, gapless playback and real-time sentence highlighting.
-9.  **Bookmark Persistence:** When a user logs in and creates a bookmark, the current playback state is saved to their user-specific document in the `users/{userId}/bookmarks/{pdfKey}` path in Firestore.
+7.  **Bookmark Persistence:** Bookmarks are saved to Firestore, ensuring they are synced across all of the user's devices.

 ---